janosch-pueschel/basketball-scoreboard/README.md

 # Basketball Scoreboard

-This basketball scoreboard app is my very first JavaScript app.
+This basketball scoreboard is my very first app developed using JavaScript.